cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 The goal of this tutorial is to accelarate your start.
 At this point you are the master of the stack.
 You have a SSH access point on your virtual machine thru the flotting IP and your private keypair (default user name `cloud`).

 You can start building your internet website on your virtual instance.
-Its entry access points are :
+Its entry access points are:

 * `/etc/apache2/sites-available/default-cw.conf` :  default Apache configuration
 * `/var/www/cw` : the deployement repository of the little php website exemple